innovationmerge/DailyCodeHub2020/README.md

 Day 6 - Database - HeidiSQL an Open-Source SQL IDE

 Day 7 - Python - Fuzzy parsing of dates from log data

+Day 12 - Python program to extract metadata from tiff and jpeg files

+Day 13 - Easy way to convert Files to UTF-8 Encoding in Linux